 The third floor is home to Eat and Be Eaten, Touch Tunnel, Wonder Why, Communication, Infection Connection, and Olympus BioScapes.

-Ben had a blast on the third floor!
-We checked out Eat and Be Eaten first.
-Eat and Be Eaten is filled with real animals that have adapted in amazing ways to survive in the wild.
-Some hide in plain sight while others turn themselves into toxic treats.
-Many of these creatures have unique behaviors that keep them from being captured or help them to escape.
+escape.
 There were so many amazing animals to see.
 We loved the Cotton-top Tamarins and their twin babies!
 The staff was very knowledgeable about each animal and wonderful with answering Ben's questions and keeping him engaged.

 We also caught the Meet the Macaw show.
 We got to meet Mickey the Macaw up close and